fooforge/chef-cookbook_bind9/README.md

 =====

 Add "recipe[bind9]" directly to a node or a role.
 If you want to use BIND9 for serving domains you may add the appropriate data via data bags (example below).
-Please note that the data bag's structure is mandatory except TTL for DNS records (if you decide to leave it empty, the global TTL will take over).
+Please note that the data bag's structure is mandatory except:
+-TTL for DNS records (if you decide to leave it empty, the global TTL will take over).
+-autodomain for the zone (if you include this, automatic records will be added for chef nodes whose "domain" matches this)

     $ knife data bag create zones
     $ knife data bag create zones exampleDOTcom